flutter/website/flutter-for-react-native/index.md

 In JavaScript, uninitialized variables are `undefined`.

 In Dart, uninitialized variables have an initial value of `null`.
-Because numbers are objects in Dart, even variables with numeric types are initially `null`.
+Because numbers are objects in Dart, even uninitialized variables with numeric types have the value `null`.

 <!-- skip -->
 ```JavaScript